MeltingDiamond/The-Bibites-Game-Launcher/README.md

 If you find any bugs create a new [issue here](https://github.com/MeltingDiamond/The-Bibites-Game-Launcher/issues)

 ## Contribution
-If you wan't to help just clone this repository onto your computer, do your changes and push it back as a pull request.
+If you wan't to help just clone this repository onto your computer, open it in Visual Studio (that is what I use, but Visual Studio Code can also work) do your changes and push it back as a pull request.
 Make sure to add a fitting commit message explaining your change and please don't leave broken code when you are finished.